liferealized/cfwheels-csrf-protection/README.md

 Your application is now CSRF-protected, given that you're good with the _Prerequisites_ listed below.

-If you have an API, you'll probably want to read the _Skipping CSRF protection for APIs_ section later in this README.
+If you have an API, you'll probably want to read the _Skipping CSRF Protection for APIs_ section later in this README.

+## Public Methods

+`protectFromForgery([string with, string only, string except])`<br />
+Call this in a controller's `init` method (usually in the base `controllers/Controller.cfc`) to setup CSRF protection.
+The optional `with` argument accepts values of `error` (default), which raises a `Wheels.InvalidAuthenticityToken` error on failed authenticity token verification, and `abort`, which aborts requests with a failed authenticity token silently.
+The `only` and `except` arguments work similarly to the corresponding ones for the CFWheels `filters` method.

+`csrfMetaTags()`<br />
+Include this in your layouts' `<head>` sections to include `meta` tags containing the authenticity token for use by JavaScript AJAX requests.
+(See the _Open Issue: AJAX Calls_ section below for more information.)

+`authenticityTokenField()`<br />
+If you need to manually place the `authenticityToken` hidden field in your own form, use this form helper to do so.
+(See the _Prerequisites_ section below for more information about this.)

 ## Prerequisites